HRizwan1/2019-team-06f/reports/sprint-06/report.md

 9. Creation of Dev Environment:

-  We have created the webserver, database master and slave, as well as the cache server using Packer.
+  We have created the webserver, database master and slave servers, as well as the cache server using Packer and Hashicorp Vault.
 All of our servers are currently deployable.

  ![devenv](images/devenv.png "Dev Environment")